MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/eap/eap-network-access.md

 Default = not enabled

-### Enable identity privacy (Windows 7 and 8 only)
+### Enable identity privacy (Windows 8 only)

 Specifies that clients are configured so that they cannot send their identity before the client has authenticated the RADIUS server, and optionally, provides a place to type an anonymous identity value.
 For example, if you select **Enable Identity Privacy** and then type “guest” as the anonymous identity value, the identity response for a user with identity alice@example is guest@example.
 If you select **Enable Identity Privacy** but do not provide an anonymous identity value, the identity response for the user alice@example is @example.

-This setting applies only to computers running Windows 7 and Windows 8.
+This setting applies only to computers running Windows 8 and earlier.

 Default = not enabled